PeskyPotato/RedditBots/README.md

 ## PMPoster
 Send a daily private message to a specified redditor based on a set time and a list of messages

+## RedditNotifier
+Sends a message to a discord channel through a webhook when a new message is posted to a subreddit.

 ## TwitchLivePost
 Replies to comments based on keywords with predfined responses